-- Combine flour, baking soda, spices, and salt together in a bowl and set aside.
+- In a large bowl, combine flour, baking soda, spices, and salt and set aside.

-- In a separate bowl, cream butter and sugar together.
+- In a separate bowl, cream butter and sugar together for 30-60 seconds.
 Next, add the egg and vanilla to that bowl and stir to combine.

 - Combine wet and dry ingredients into the same bowl and stir.

 - Next, pour cane sugar out onto a plate and set aside.

 - Using your hands, form cookie dough into balls (slightly smaller than golf-ball size) then roll the balls into the cane sugar, then place them on a baking sheet 2 inches apart.
 Using your thumb, gently press down into the center of each cookie, forming the thumbprint cookie.

 - Place baking sheet in the oven and bake cookies for 10 minutes, or until the bottoms are slightly golden on the bottom, but be careful not to over-bake.

 - As soon as you put the cookies in the oven, start to make the filling.